martintrojer/martintrojer.github.com/content/post/2012-08-28-some-more-datalog.md

 title: Some more Datalog
 ---

-I've [written about datalog]({{< ref "2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md" >}}) and [Datomic](http://www.datomic.com) a bit recently.
-To conclude here's another post comparing execution speed with the contrib.datalog library, by Jeffrey Straszheim.
-Clojure1.4 ready source can be found [here](https://github.com/martintrojer/datalog).
+I've [written about Datalog]({{< ref "2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md" >}}) and [Datomic](http://www.datomic.com) recently.
+To conclude, here's another post comparing execution speed with the contrib.datalog library by Jeffrey Straszheim.
+Clojure 1.4-ready source can be found [here](https://github.com/martintrojer/datalog).

-The example I'm using in my benchmark is a simple join between two relations, in datomic/datalog it would look like this;
+The example I'm using in my benchmark is a simple join between two relations.
+In Datomic/Datalog, it would look like this:
 ```clojure
 (q '[:find ?first ?height
      :in $a $b